gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 To illustrate the new extensibility model driven by WooCommerce Admin, let's take an existing WooCommerce extension that makes heavy use of data visualization, and see how we can create something similar using JavaScript and React.

 The extension that we're going to take inspiration from is [Sales Report By Country for WooCommerce](https://www.zorem.com/products/woocommerce-sales-report-by-country/).
-The extension adds an additional report tab that breaks down sales by country.
+The extension adds a new report tab that breaks down sales by country.
 It's available in WooCommerce's legacy *Reports* view (*WP-Admin | WooCommerce | Reports*), and looks like this:

 ![Sales by Country extension](img/woo_sales_by_country.png)